Educate Your Team and Improve Community and Social Engagement

-Chances are every member of your team has a presence online, but does your business?
-A website is a great way to promote your location and contact details and the services you offer.
-It also gives you the opportunity to allow people to search your deceased records.
-A website can be as complicated or simple as you wish; it's the first starting point for getting your business online.
+A website is a great way to be easily discoverable and provide your location, contact information, and details about the services you offer.
+It also gives you the opportunity to allow people to search your deceased records, send a direct message or contact your staff, and get their questions answered quickly.
+A website it the foundation for getting your business online.

-Social networks such as Facebook, Instagram and Twitter are popular with the Millenniums and younger people, they again provide an easy way to promote your business and services and allow you to engage with a worldwide audience directly.
+Social networks such as Facebook, Instagram and Twitter are especially popular with Millennials and younger people.
+Better still, business pages or accounts on these social media platforms are free, and provide an easy way to engage with a worldwide audience directly.

 There are plenty of options to learn more about social and website strategies and plans for your business; from private courses, to TAFEs, to Google's Digital Garage.